-This error occurs when the data download from other cloud storages times out due to insufficient bandwidth.
+This error occurs when the data download from other cloud storage times out due to insufficient bandwidth.
 For example, when you migrate overseas data from AWS to COS, "read time out" may occur due to network latency caused by insufficient bandwidth.
 To solve this problem, you can increase the network bandwidth and test download speed with wget before migration.

-Check whether your key, Bucket and Region information is correct.
+Check whether your key, bucket, and region information is correct.

 The possible reason is that the tool is using rocksdb which requires 64-bit JDK.
 Check whether your JDK version is X64.

-In Windows environment, the tool needs to be compiled in the Microsoft Visual Studio 2015.
+In a Windows environment, the tool needs to be compiled in the Microsoft Visual Studio 2015.
 In case of the above error message, you need to install Visual C++ Redistributable for Visual Studio 2015.

 Modify the file src/main/resources/log4j.properties by replacing the value of log4j.rootLogger with the log level, such as DEBUG, INFO, and ERROR.